JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 <img src="https://github.com/JR63/3Digi-FrSky-TX-LUA-scripts/blob/master/Images/IMG_001.jpg">

+## Usage and navigation

+Long press Enter button: Enter menu screen.

+You can choose between 'Parameter Set 1-3' and 'Save values permanently'.

+Press Enter button after selection.

+Press Page button: Next screen.

+While marker is not blinking:

+Press - or + button or turn wheel left / right: Select item to edit.

+Press Enter button: Edit highlighted value (starts blinking).

+While marker is blinking:

+Press - or + button or turn wheel left / right: Choose new value for selected item.

+Press Enter button: Send new value for selected item temporarily (stops blinking).

+Remember:

+The new values are stored only temporarily for testing.

+To save them permanetly you have to long press the Enter button, choose 'Save values permanently' and press the Enter button again.

 ## Adding the main script as a telemetry page

 Setting up the main script as a telemetry page will enable access at the press of a button.